AndrewCarterUK/andrewcarteruk.github.io/_posts/2021-12-21-needlephobia-machine-learning.md

 excerpt: How to create a Google Chrome extension that protects you from pictures of needles on the internet.
 ---

 Recently, news websites have been overloaded with images of people getting vaccinated.
 As a needlephobe, this invasion of my [safe space](https://www.youtube.com/watch?v=sXQkXXBqj_U) has not gone unnoticed.
-I had previously thought that this news cycle might soon pass, but I recently came to the realisation that we will be talking about vaccinations and boosters for a while yet.
+I had previously thought that this news cycle might soon pass, but I recently realised that we will be talking about vaccinations and boosters for a while yet.

 ![news website](/images/needlephobia/news-website.png)